sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 * Henceforth, Extension Manager requires **The SEO Framework v4.1.2 or higher**.
 * This release brings support for WordPress 5.6's updated interface.
 Sorry for the delay!
-* Honeypot might mark legitimate comments as spam because it looks for new anti-spam data.
+* Honeypot might momentarily mark legitimate comments as spam because it looks for new anti-spam data.
 Please manually moderate your comment section for a few minutes after updating, and be sure to clear your site's caches directly after updating to reduce the number of false negatives significantly.

 **Release date:**

-* February 8th, 2021
+* February 9th, 2021

 * **Added:** This plugin now supports The SEO Framework's new quick-and bulk-edit functionality for its extensions.
 	* The first extension to make use of this is Articles.